FAQ

 Fill out our intake form to see if we're right for you.

-• No. Insurance plans often severely limit the time a physician can spend with a patient and sometimes can even limit the type of care we are able to provide.
 Vela Medicine PLLC does not participate with insurance plans.
-We did not make this decision lightly, but in order to provide high-quality, comprehensive care to patients, we are unable to participate with insurance at this time.
+We did not make this decision lightly.
+In order to provide high-quality, comprehensive care to patients, we are unable to participate with insurance at this time.

 Payment is due at time of services through our secure billing platform, unless on a monthly plan.

-• We do, yes!
+We do, yes!
 We currently have a waitlist of patients who have Medicare.
 If you have Medicare and are interested in working with Vela, please get on the waitlist here. [hyperlink to contact form] It is very important to let us know if you are on Medicare!

-• We treat more chronic conditions such as menopause and perimenopause-related symptoms, metabolic conditions, mental health treatment, sexual health concerns and urinary incontinence, as well as consult for more urgent needs such as upper respiratory infections and musculoskeletal injuries.
-We also offer second opinion and healthcare navigation consults, which are extended visits to discuss complicated medical situations.
+We treat more chronic conditions such as menopause and perimenopause-related symptoms, metabolic conditions, mental health treatment, sexual health concerns and urinary incontinence, as well as consult for more urgent needs such as upper respiratory infections and musculoskeletal injuries.

 Find out if Vela is right for your needs by completing our intake form.

-• Yes.
+Yes.
 Emily Hill is a board-certified family medicine physician with an active medical license in Maine.
 Chronic/on-going medications require a $100/month fee and at least one short follow up visit, depending on the medication.

 Controlled substances are not prescribed on initial visits.
 Decisions to prescribe such medications are made on a case-by-case basis, after carefully considering the clinical necessity and evaluating their risk.
 Chronic medications and controlled substances are considered for patients who demonstrate ongoing engagement in their treatment plans, with appropriate follow up required.

-• Unfortunately, no. We recommend you establish care with your PCP and gynecologist for routine, preventative healthcare.
+Unfortunately, no. We recommend you establish care with your PCP and gynecologist for routine, preventative healthcare.